Distance-Based Pricing

 Mileage-Based Emission Fees

-Mileage-based emission fees that reflect each vehicle’s emission rate would give motorists with higher polluting vehicles a greater incentive to reduce their mileage, and conversely, give motorists who must drive high mileage an incentive to choose less polluting vehicles (USEPA, 1997; Sevigny, 1998).
+Mileage-based emission fees that reflect each vehicle’s emission rate would give motorists with higher polluting vehicles a greater incentive to reduce their mileage, and conversely, give motorists who must drive high mileage an incentive to choose less polluting vehicles (Sevigny 1998).
 For example, in a particular area an older vehicle that lacks current emission control equipment might pay 5¢ per mile, while a current vehicle might pay 1¢ per mile, and an Ultra-Low Emission Vehicle might pay just 0.2¢ per vehicle.
 This would probably result in relatively large vehicle emission reductions, and modest reductions in vehicle mileage (Emission Reduction Strategies).

 Wit and Humor